FarmData2/FD2-School-Materials/06-Vue4/06-Vue4-Hands-On.md

 2. Use the Vue Devtools to check that the `newItemValid` computed property is working properly.
 3. Change the `v-bind` that disables the "Save" button to use the `newItemValid` computed property instead of an explicit condition.
 4. Use the `newItemValid` computed property to also disable the "High Priority" checkbox.
-5. Test the page to ensure that both the "Save" button and the "High Priority" checkbox are enabled and disabled as appropriate.
+5. Reload the page and test to ensure that both the "Save" button and the "High Priority" checkbox are enabled and disabled as appropriate.

-## Display `items` in Sorted Order
+## Display `items` in Sorted Order (More Challenging)

 1. Add a new computed property `sortedItems` that returns a new array with the `items` sorted by the number of the items that are needed.
 For example, "2 board games" would come before "10 party hats", which would come before "20 cups".
-   - Hint: Try asking your favorite AI "How can I sort an array of objects with this format { id: 1, label: '10 party hats' } in JavaScript."
+   - Hint: Try asking your favorite AI "How can I sort an array of objects with this format { id: 1, label: '10 party hats' } by their label in JavaScript."
    - Hint 2: Remember, computed properties must not change the Vue `data`.
-So be sure to use the "spread operator" to copy the `items` array as was done in the `reverseItems` property.
+So be sure to use the "spread operator" or another technique to copy the `items` array as was done in the `reverseItems` property.
 2. Use the Vue Devtools to check that your `sortedItems` computed property is working correctly.
 3. Change the page so that the items in the shopping list are now displayed in sorted order.
+4. Reload the page and test to be sure items appear in sorted order regardless of the order in which they are added.

 ---